 Our franchising activities are subject to the rules and regulations of the Federal Trade Commission ("FTC") and various state laws regulating the offer and sale of franchises.
-The FTC's franchise rule and various state laws require that we furnish a franchise disclosure document ("FDD") containing certain information to prospective franchisees and a number of states require registration of the FDD with state authorities.
-Substantive state laws that regulate the franchisor-franchisee relationship exist in a substantial number of states, and bills have been introduced in Congress from time to time that would provide for federal regulation of the franchisor-franchisee relationship.
-The state laws often limit, among other things, the duration and scope of non-competition provisions, the ability of a franchisor to terminate or refuse to renew a franchise and the ability of a franchisor to designate sources of supply.
+The FTC's franchise rule and various state laws require that we furnish a franchise disclosure document ("FDD") containing certain information to prospective franchises and a number of states require registration of the FDD with state authorities.
+Substantive state laws that regulate the franchisor-franchise relationship, including in the areas of termination and non-renewal, presently exist in a substantial number of states.
+We believe that our FDD and franchising procedures comply in all material respects with both the FTC guidelines and the applicable state laws regulating franchising in those states in which we have offered franchises.

-See "Risk Factors" in Item 1A for a discussion of risks relating to federal, state, local and international regulation of our business.
+See "Risk Factors" in Item 1A for a discussion of risks relating to federal, state and local regulation of our business.